Building mental fitness: The new standard for a stronger mind

 6 ways to become more mentally fit

-Mental fitness doesn’t require a huge time commitment or an expensive program.
-It’s built through small, repeatable, beginner-friendly habits—ones that are easier to stick with than you think.
+Mental fitness doesn’t require hours of free time or expensive programs.
+It’s built through small, consistent actions, most of which are more accessible than you think.

 1. Practice cognitive training

-Think of brain games like reps for your mental muscles.
-Whether you’re sharpening your memory or boosting your focus, a few minutes a day can make a noticeable difference.
+Think of brain games as workouts for your mental muscles.
+Whether you’re building memory or sharpening focus, a few minutes a day can make a difference.

 2. Meditate and practice mindfulness